jlmelville/smallvis/docs/umaptsne.md

 See the [Datasets](https://jlmelville.github.io/smallvis/datasets.html) page.

-## Evaluation

-Apart from visualizing the results, the mean neighbor preservation of the 40 closest neighbors is used to provide a rough quantification of the quality of the result, labelled as `mnp@40` in the plots.

 ## Settings

-For settings, we'll use the ones given in the [original t-SNE paper](http://www.jmlr.org/papers/v9/vandermaaten08a.html), except instead of random initialization, we'll use the scaled PCA approach.
+For settings, we'll use two sets.
+First, the ones given in the [original t-SNE paper](http://www.jmlr.org/papers/v9/vandermaaten08a.html), except instead of random initialization, we'll use the scaled PCA approach.
 Also, I've doubled the number of iterations allowed from 1000 to 2000 to avoid any problems with convergence with these new methods.
 We'll also generate t-SNE results to compare with these variations.

+For the second set of results, I'll set the perplexity to 15, which is closer to the UMAP defaults.

 ```
 iris_usne <- smallvis(iris, scale = FALSE, perplexity = 40, Y_init = "spca", method = list("usne", gr_eps = 1e-10), eta = 100, exaggeration_factor = 4, stop_lying_iter = 50, max_iter = 2000, epoch = 50, tol = 1e-5)